 Panther Creek Falls is one of North Georgia’s most popular waterfalls.
-Known for a beautiful cascade over an enormous bluff, a wide and deep swimming hole with chilly water during summer’s hottest temperatures, and fantastic backpacking and hiking with excellent on-trail campsites, the Panther Creek Trail is almost always crowded on warm-weather weekends.
+Known for a beautiful cascade over an enormous bluff, a wide and deep swimming hole with chilly water during summer’s hottest temperatures, and fantastic backpacking and hiking with excellent on-trail campsites, the trail is almost always crowded on warm-weather weekends.

-Despite its difficulty, this westbound approach to the famed waterfall explores an exceptionally beautiful forest, visits several sandy beaches and explores several caves set into Panther Creek’s steep-walled banks.
+Despite its difficulty, this westbound approach to the famed waterfall explores an exceptionally beautiful forest, visits several sandy beaches and explores several caves set into the creek’s steep-walled banks.
 Mid-hike, the cool pool below the falls makes a great mid-hike reward.
-And unlike the infinitely easier, eastbound approach on the Panther Creek Trail to the waterfall, it’s unlikely you’ll see anyone on this alternate trek to the falls.
+And unlike the infinitely easier, eastbound approach to the waterfall, it’s likely you won’t see anyone on this alternate trek to the falls.

 Yonah Dam to Panther Creek Falls: the hike

-The hike departs the Western Panther Creek trailhead near Yonah Dam (view maps and driving directions), crossing a bridge spanning Panther Creek and making a hard right on the opposite bank.
-The trail hikes westbound from the bridge, climbing elevation into the forest and following Panther Creek upstream.
+The adventure begins at the trail’s eastern trailhead near Yonah Dam (view maps and driving directions), crossing a bridge over the creek and making a hard right on the opposite bank.
+The trail hikes westbound from the bridge, climbing elevation into the forest and following the creek upstream.

-The trail rolls elevation over the first half mile, rising and falling and meandering through a forest filled with fern, pine, and deciduous trees.
-The trail crosses several creeks and bridges as it trails near Panther Creek’s banks.
+The trail rolls elevation over the first half-mile, rising and falling and meandering through a forest filled with fern, pine, and deciduous trees.
+The trail crosses several creeks and bridges as it meanders near the creek’s banks.

 The trail climbs elevation, rising high above the creek and passing a deep-set cave at .7 mile.
-The trail crosses through an incredibly steep section at .75 miles, the hike aided by cables bordering the trail, before veering away from Panther Creek.
-The trail’s climb accelerates, rising nearly 500 feet in a half mile in a steady climb without switchbacks.
-It’s quite the workout, especially in warm weather.
+The trail crosses through an incredibly steep section at .75 miles, the hike aided by cables bordering the trail, before veering away from the creek.
+The trail’s climb accelerates, rising nearly 500 feet in a half-mile in a steady climb without switchbacks.
+It’s quite a workout, especially in warm weather.

 The trail meanders southbound on the banks of the creek, passing a campsite at 1.9 miles and climbing over a cave.
 Occasional blue trail blazes navigate the path as it treks beside two small sandy beaches at 2.05 and 2.2 miles.
 The trail climbs a rock outcrop, aided by cables, before passing another campsite and reaching Panther Creek Falls at 2.35 miles.